ahmedlaouar/py_reasoner/README.md

 Consider the following toy scenario of a security policy of a sales company to illustrate the notation and the implementation. this scenario is based on the Concepts $\small\textsf{Manager}$, $\small\textsf{Sales}$, $\small\textsf{Staff}$ which represent employees affiliations, and $\small\textsf{Reports}$ which represents file categories.

+- The TBox file: contains a set of positive and negative axioms, positive axioms indicate concept and role inclusions while negative axioms indicate disjoint concepts and roles.

-- The TBox file: a raw example of the file containing the TBox:
+The following is a raw example of the file containing the TBox:
  ```
 BEGINTBOX
 Manager < Staff